OutSystems/docs-product/src/develop/ui/patterns/web/content/blankslate.md

 ![Blank Slate UI Pattern](images/blankslate-1-ss.png)

-## How to use the Blank State UI Pattern
+## How to use the Blank Slate UI Pattern

 1. In Service Studio, in the Toolbox, search for `Blank Slate`.